 CogSketch2 (Forbus et al, 2008) is an open-domain sketch understanding system.
-The ink that a user draws to represent an entity is represented as a glyph, which can be labeled with concepts from an OpenCyc3-derived knowledge base.
+The ink that a user draws to represent an entity is called a glyph, which can be labeled with concepts from an OpenCyc3-derived knowledge base.
 For example, in the sketch shown in Figure 1, each bone is labeled a Bone-BodyPart, which is stored as an attribute for each of the individual entities.

+CogSketch automatically computes qualitative spatial relations (e.g., above, rightOf, touchesDirectly) between glyphs.
+In the knowledge representation that is produced by CogSketch, these relations are automatically applied to the entities that the glyphs represent.
+The abstraction provided by qualitative representations greatly facilitates learning via structural alignment, since an entire space of quantitatively similar configurations will lead to the same qualitative representation.

-CogSketch automatically computes spatial relations (e.g., above, rightOf, touchesDirectly) between glyphs.
-CogSketch also computes candidate visual/conceptual relations for pairs of sketched entities based on the types of entities they are and the visual relationships that hold between the glyphs that depict them.
+CogSketch also computes candidate visual/conceptual relations (again, from the OpenCyc-derived knowledge base) for pairs of sketched entities based on the visual relationships that hold between them the conceptual labels they have been assigned, and the genre and pose of the sketch.
 For example, the fact that the glyphs depicting the carpus and metacarpus in Figure 1 touch suggests that the objects they depict might be touching or connected in some way.
-The user can browse these candidate relationships and select those which are accurate.
-In our input stimuli, correct visual/conceptual relationship candidates were always included.
+The list of candidate visual/conceptual relations for these objects is further constrained by the Bone-BodyPart concept labels they have been assigned, as well as the Physical genre and from-side pose of the sketch.
+The